syncfusion-content/javascript-docs/js/Grid/Columns.md

 ### foreignKeyField name differs with Grid field name

-In some cases 'foreignKeyField' value does not match with Grid field name in that scenario we can define the 'foreignKeyField' along with 'field' in the ForeignKeyAdaptor.
+In some cases 'foreignKeyField' value does not match with Grid field name in that scenario we suggest you to initialize the foreignKeyAdaptor in the load event of Grid and define the 'foreignKeyField' along with 'field' in the ForeignKeyAdaptor.

 N> This Adaptor should be initialized in the `load` event of the grid. `ForeignKeyAdaptor` supported for only local data binding.